 Lol.
 Regardless of your ethnic background, these guys flat out know what they are doing.
 Competent, passionate physicians like them are the prize of the medical profession and I wish to express my heartfelt appreciation for the excellent care, kindness, and support I received from them and their fine staff before, during, and after the procedure to help make my experience so positive.
 PROFILES IS AWESOME!
 Thanks again.”

-If we were to compare our average African American nose to other ethnicities, we find that our African American patients tend to have:
+If we were to compare the African American nose to other ethnicities, we find that our African American patients tend to have:

 We have found two things to be the most important to our success with African American rhinoplasty:

-In general, for most of our African American patients the widened frontal view is the most troublesome issue, especially at the tip and nasal base.
-Moreover, occasionally on profile there is a real lack of bridge height.
-As such the fundamental issue is how to make the nose less wide to balance the face and look smaller even as we look to build underlying support.
+In general, for most of our African American patients, the widened frontal view is the most troublesome issue, especially at the tip and nasal base.
+Moreover, sometimes there is a real lack of bridge height from a profile view.
+As such, the fundamental issue is how to make the nose less wide to balance the face and look smaller even as we look to build underlying support.

 What distinguishes our approach is a clear focus on tip definition and nasal base reduction that is appropriate to your face.
 Many plastic surgeons approach the African American nose with a belief that by building the bridge and adding cartilage to the tip, the nose will look more refined.
-While this does occur to a point, the reality is that it can lead to a loss of ethnic identity and a larger nose without the desired refinement on front view that is most important.
+While this does occur to a point, the reality is that it can lead to a loss of ethnic identity and a larger nose without the desired refinement from a front view.

 The resulting natural aesthetic that achieves the permanent refinement you are seeking has made us one of the foremost rhinoplasty centers for African Americans in the country.
 If you want to learn more about working with Drs.
 Litner and Solieman, get in touch with Beverly Hills PROFILES and make an appointment today.